Suzuki sees little impact on mini-vehicle market from Mitsubishi scandal

-TOKYO Suzuki Motor Corp (7269.T) on Tuesday said it expected Japan's mini-vehicle market to suffer only limited impact from a scandal in which Mitsubishi Motors Corp (7211.T) falsified the fuel economy data of its mini-vehicles.
+TOKYO May 10 Suzuki Motor Corp on Tuesday said it expected Japan's mini-vehicle market to suffer only limited impact from a scandal in which Mitsubishi Motors Corp falsified the fuel economy data of its mini-vehicles.

 "Our customers are smart, and they make intelligent decisions, so I don't think there will be much impact on the broader market," Chairman and Chief Executive Osamu Suzuki said at a media conference.